MilanVlaski/Dynadoro/README.md

 ## TODO
+- Retrieve Days. (assert that day contains period) (find inspiration from assigning periods to days)
+-
 - Make files unnecessary by creating all clocks when days are retrieved.
 That makes it necessary to add pagination (honestly, not even that important, maybe for huge datasets...).
 	- retrieving days should be able to be paginated (get an object containing all, on which you can call getNext(), which returns just a few)
 - Refactor to using json